 Student advising, supervision of student project teams, course assessment and other administrative assignments are also required duties.

 Candidates must be able to work independently and with a diverse team; demonstrate excellent leadership, organizational, and communication skills; and be able to multi-task in a fast-paced environment that serves a diverse student population as well as faculty, alumni, and employers.
 As such, candidates must be able to operate within and help create an inclusive environment that facilitates student learning and development.

 UNC Charlotte gives primary consideration to the earned masters and/or terminal degree in the teaching discipline or a related discipline.

 Preferred Education Skills and Experience:

-Candidates must have a Master of Science degree in engineering, engineering technology, construction management, engineering management, or closely related field with a minimum of 2 years of professional industry, consulting, design or construction experience.
+To qualify for a Lecturer position, candidates must have a Master of Science degree in engineering, engineering technology, engineering management, construction management, construction science, or related degree for appointment as Lecturer.
 Candidates with an earned doctorate may be eligible for appointment as Assistant Professor of Teaching.